“Perseverance is not a long race; it is many short races one after the other.” –Walter Elliot

 “The focus herein is “Continuously monitoring the flux, staying abreast with the evolving machinery so as to align them with the business goals in order to stay ahead in competition” and at the heart of it all is innovation which continuously and consciously improves logistics efficiencies, reduces the level of environmental impact and enhances value generation rather than labour cost thereby creating long term sustainability.”

-Shantha has 23 Years of working experience in diverse industries.
+About the author: Shantha Martin has 23 Years of working experience in diverse industries.
 Of these she spent 16 years in the logistics and supply chain arena as CEO handling the largest region of ISC/ MIDDLE EAST/ AFRICA / EMED.
-Her key strengths are people management of diverse cultures and large workforce, handling a large P & L, creating and implementing new initiatives , communication and business strategy.
+Her key strengths are people management of diverse cultures and large workforce, handling a large P & L, creating and implementing new initiatives, communication and business strategy.

 Key achievement: Revenue and PAT – grew from Euro 58 mn to Euro 133 mn in a span of 5 years and PAT from euro 8 mn to Euro 12.8 mn in a span of 5 years.
 Managing a multi culture work force of 1200 people in 71 countries across the region